What is Colonoscopy?

 Therapeutic colonoscopy is used to perform minimally-invasive procedures in the colon or rectum, such as haemostasis (stopping bleeding), removal of abnormal masses, or foreign body extraction.

-Patients with diverticular disease, known vascular malformations, or recurrently bleeding tumours may experience bleeding from the lower gastrointestinal tract that does not spontaneously stop.
-In such instances, endoscopic hemostasis may be offered, which in simple terms means that the endoscope is used to locate the site of bleeding, and heat is applied to the area to stop the bleeding.
+A majority of cases with lower gastrointestinal bleeding resolve on their own and do not require further evaluation.
+But some patients with diverticular disease, diagnosed vascular malformations, or recurrent bleeding tumours may experience bleeding that does not stop spontaneously.
+In such instances, endoscopic hemostasis may be offered, which simply means that the endoscope is used to locate the site of bleeding, and heat is applied to the area to stop the bleeding.

-In late-stage colorectal cancers that are not planned for surgery, they may sometimes grow so large that the intestine is completely blocked.
+Some patients who present with late-stage colorectal cancer and are not scheduled for surgery may find that their intestine is completely blocked as a result of the massive growth of the cancer.
 In such cases, a colonoscopy can be used to insert a stent (a metallic “pipe” structure) to unblock the intestine.

 What is the difference between a Colonoscopy and a Gastroscopy in Singapore?

-An OGD is used to look for signs of inflammation, ulcers or masses in the oesophagus, stomach, and part of the small intestine.
-It is a short procedure, only taking 15-30 minutes.
+An OGD, on the other hand, is used to visualise the upper gastrointestinal tract, including the stomach and duodenum and is helpful in looking for signs of inflammation, ulcers or masses in the oesophagus, stomach, and part of the small intestine.
+It is a short procedure and usually only takes around 15-30 minutes.

 It also involves inserting a flexible, thin tube down one’s throat, with a camera attached to the end, and similarly allows the doctor to visualise any abnormalities and obtain a biopsy if needed.
-Pre-OGD preparation includes fasting for at least 6 hours.
+Pre-OGD preparation includes fasting for at least six hours, as the stomach needs to be empty so the specialist can have a clear view of your stomach.

 Pre - Colonoscopy Preparation

-There are a few things you’ll need to do in the days leading up to your colonoscopy, with bowel preparation being the most important.
+There are a few things you’ll need to do in the days leading up to your colonoscopy in Singapore, with bowel preparation being the most important.
 During a colonoscopy, your colon and rectum need to be empty and clear of all stools to give your doctor an unobstructed view.

 Consume a low